francesco-losciale/haskell-todo-list/README.md

 - retry mechanism?

+# State examples

+In the repositories it's possible to find three examples of a State handling in Haskell, developed for learning purporses.

+The first to look at is SimpleState that is a synonym of a state transformer.
+Since it is a synonym, it's easier to understand how the state works, because the data constructor is not needed.

+Second one is State, same thing with a proper newtype

+Third is the StateMonad, with typeclasses implementation of Functor, Applicative and Monad.
+At this point it's possible to use the code in a do-block because of syntactic sugar from the compiler (>>=)

 # How to run

 - `libpq-dev` is required if you want to build the executable.
 It can be